yelicoder/ps-spring-data-jpa/README.md

     - existsById(ID): CrudRepository
     - flush: JpaRepository
     - deleteInBatch(Iterable): JpaRepository
-   - Repository, CrudRepository and PagingAndSortingRepository come from Spring Data project
+   - Repository, CrudRepository and PagingAndSortingRepository comes from Spring Data project
    - JpaRepository comes from Spring Data JPA
 * Best Practice
   - use a baseEntity for all the auditing features
   - extend a custom repository that extends JpaRepository
   - When refactor existing repositories
     - make sure you have a complete TestSuite
-    - Naming MyRepository to MyJpaRepository
+    - Name MyRepository to MyJpaRepository
     - Switch client code dependencies on the repository if there are not many client bindings
     - If there are many places to change, leave the current repository as a Proxy
-  - When Spring Boot starts Spring Data JPA looks at the class path to find any type that has JpaRepository and treat it as @Repository
+* When Spring Boot starts Spring Data JPA looks at the class path to find any type that has JpaRepository and treat it as @Repository
 ### Module 4
 * Advantages of Query DSL
   * Recovering time spend on your data model